 Bhutan visa fee is USD 40 for International travelers, You can pay this visa fee in advance to your cost of USD 40 is a tour operator or travel agent.
 If you are a For Indian passport (or VIC) holders, Bangladeshi nationals, and persons from the Maldives the visa fee is free for you.

-Our most of Bhutan tour starts from Kathmandu and we fly to Paro from here, there is a daily flight by Druk Air, and some time Bhutan air also has flights.
-You can travel Bhutan from different destinations (Bangkok, Delhi, Kolkata, Bagdogra, Bodh Gaya, Dhaka, Guwahati, Singapore, and Mumbai.).
-Till now Bhutan has the two carriers in operation, Drukair, and Bhutan Airlines.
+Most of the Bhutan tour starts from Kathmandu and we fly to Paro from here, there is a daily flight by Druk Air, and some time Bhutan air also has flights.
+You can travel to Bhutan from different destinations (Bangkok, Delhi, Kolkata, Bagdogra, Bodh Gaya, Dhaka, Guwahati, Singapore, and Mumbai.).
+Till now Bhutan has two carriers in operation, Drukair, and Bhutan Airlines.
 Also, there are three land border crossings in which you can travel into the kingdom overland.
 All travel arrangements to Bhutan must be made through tour operators. you can book your tour and travel holiday with us and will make all the necessary arrangements.

 Is there a limitation to the number of tourists that can enter Bhutan each year?

 Bhutan is successful to limit the number of tourists who enter the country, with its principle of “High Quality, Low Volume” it can be argued, that a “

 Follow proper dress code while visiting offices and religious sites.
 Entering religious monuments and offices with singlet and miniskirts are not our norm